isi-ies-group/VIPV-surCO-Server/README.md

     `docker compose up --build`

 ## Deployment
-In the development environment:
+In the development environment, at project root (where Dockerfile is):

-1. Set a tag
-	`TAG=0.0.1`
-3. Build image (from Linux / WSL)
+1. Build image (from Linux / WSL)
-	From project root (where Dockerfile is)
-	`docker build -t echedeyls/vipv-acquisition-server:$TAG .`
+	`docker build -t echedeyls/vipv-acquisition-server:latest .`
-4. Push to DockerHub repository
+2. Push to DockerHub repository
-	`docker push echedeyls/vipv-acquisition-server:$TAG`
+	`docker push echedeyls/vipv-acquisition-server:latest`

 Follow the instructions in the `README_SERVER.md` file to deploy the server in a remote server.